Hotels4Teams

 Which hotels near 64 Speedway offer free breakfast?

-Which hotels near 64 Speedway have a pool?
+Which hotels near 64 Speedway have an outdoor pool?

 Which hotels near 64 Speedway offer bus or oversized vehicle parking?